Pediatric Care Operations Hub Case Study

 A queue is a scanning task.
 Kanban and cards are browsing tasks.
 I kept picking the wrong pattern until I stopped asking "what looks good" and started asking "what is this person actually doing."

-In Progress — blue — someone owns it, working now
+In Progress — blue — owned and active.

 Color is never the only signal.
 Every state carries a label and an icon.
-That's a WCAG thing, but it's also just obvious — if a clinician is colorblind, they shouldn't have to ask.
+That's a WCAG requirement, but it's also just the right call — a colorblind clinician shouldn't have to ask what a badge means.

-The filter panel streamlines what a coordinator sees.
-That's the UX argument.
+The filter panel controls what a coordinator sees.
+That's the UX argument: role-appropriate views reduce noise and speed up triage.

-It also enforces HIPAA's Minimum Necessary standard at the UI layer — showing staff only the information their role needs.
+It also enforces HIPAA's Minimum Necessary standard at the UI layer — showing staff only the information their role requires access to.
 That's the compliance argument.

 The System